bacionejs/scramble/README.md

 - Letters can be reused.
 For example, `lesp` gives `spell`.

 Penalties:
+- -1 for clicking Back (discourages spamming)
 - -3 for clicking Rack (complete to get new)
-- -1 for clicking Back (discourages spamming)
+- -5 for clicking Reveal

-Reveal is free.
-Maybe I'll make it decrement score for every second it is open.

 # Dev Notes
 - Splits: camelcase/pascalcase, underscore